High-Risk Car Insurance: What It Is, Who Needs It & How to Save

 SR-22 Requirement A court- or state-mandated SR-22 filing signals prior serious violations

 It's worth noting that insurers also consider your location — living in a high-traffic urban area can push you closer to non-standard territory even without any violations.
-Learn more about what affects your car insurance rates to understand the full picture.
+Understanding how car insurance underwriting works can help you anticipate how these factors are evaluated.

 No Universal Standard